shanwai1234/Grass-KaKs/README.md

 - customize parameters in `codeml.ctl` as your requirements.
 Detailed setting could be found in [here](http://nebc.nerc.ac.uk/bioinformatics/documentation/paml/doc/pamlDOC.pdf)
 - modify `extract_codeml.py` to extract dn(Ka), ds(Ks) and dn/ds(Ka/Ks) ratio for corresponding species
 - change the header for your input species.
+- when more than 3 species, you need to define background and foreground species, also should label your interested branches